ferbcn/SwissDataMaps/README.md

-# Swiss Geo Data Maps - DEV BRANCH
+# Swiss Geo Data Maps

 This project is a web application that uses different data sources to display geospatial data and information using Plotly Dash ontop of a FastApi Web Server (Starlett, gunicorn/uvicorn under the hood).